stevendaye/adventure-capitalist/README.md

 ## Expanding The Solution Data Flow
-Our sim-game use a data flow that is rather starighforward, for better understanding of how things work, the following is what happens when the game is opened.
+For better understanding of how things work, the following is how the data flows when the game is opened:

-- When the game is opened, a hook `useEffect()` hook in the **gameplay/client/src/App.js** file will make request against a protected auth route at the **Gameplay backend** service which will in turn make request against the **User-Auth-Service**.
+- When the game is opened, a `useEffect()` hook in the **gameplay/client/src/App.js** file will make request against a protected _auth route_ at the **Gameplay backend** service which will in turn make request against the **User-Auth-Service**.
 Its goal is to get the user's information.
 It will of course fail if no user is logged in.

  * Now, assuming the user wants to register.
 At the registration, there will be the user's `started_business` attribute set to `false`.
 After registration, all the user's information will be sent back to the frontend and stored in the global state.
 The `useEffect()` hook would then have its result back.
 Now once the gameplay component is mounted, it checks whether the `started_business` attribute sent from the **User-Auth-Service** is set to `true` or `false`.
 If it is `false`, then it prepares a new gameplay ennvironement by requesting for pre-configured JSON files that will help initialize the game.
 Those JSON files are *gameplay/client/src/config/business.json*, *gameplay/client/src/config/mangers.json* and *gameplay/client/src/config/upgrades.json*.
 It will then send request to the Gamplay Service to create new businesses, managers, and upgrades.
 While the service is creating new businesses, it will also query the **User-Auth-Service** to set the user's `started_business` attribute now to `true`(because the user has indeed satrted a business).

  * Assuming the user wants to log in.
 This is supposed that he is already a user.
-Therefore its `started_business` attribute would have already been set to `true` during his first registration.
-Once he logs in, the same procedure will restart, jsut that this time, the gameplay component would receive `true` for the `started_business` attribute for that user.
+Therefore his `started_business` attribute would have already been set to `true` during his first registration.
+Once he logs in, the same procedure will restart, just that this time, the gameplay component would receive `true` for the `started_business` attribute for that user.
 In this case, it will just make request to load all the user's previous activities.

  * Assuming that he hires a manager.
 Each manager has the type of business he can run and the `id` of the user he belongs to.
 So, once a manger is hired, the **gameplay/client/src/components/dashboard/managers/Manager.js** component will send a request to the Gamelay backend server to query the `business table` and set the `has_manager` attribute of the concerned business to `true`.
 Once the result is sent back to the global state, the **gameplay/client/src/components/dashboard/businesses/Business.js** component will re-render and realize that a business has its `has_manager` attribute set to `true`, this will then automatically trigger the automation of capital gain on that business.

   * It is good to note that, because the user's capital is automated, we cannot save the capital directly in the backend database every time it increments.
-The server might take a hit.
+This will cause a performace issue.
 What is rather done, is to keep the incrementation of the capital in the local state, then ervery time the user _*refreshes the app*_, _*closes the app/tab/browser*_, _*logs out*_ or _*navigates away to a different route*_, the capital is automatically saved in the **User-Auth-Service** database through the **Gameplay Service**.
 We make use of `localStorage` to remember and reset the new capital coming from the backend.
 The capital stored in `localStorage.capital` is particularly handy when the user "navigates to a different routes and comes back to the application" later.

   * A user that has no manager has no offline report sent to him.
 But to the user that has a manager for any given business, when he _*refreshes the app*_, *_closes the app/tab/browser*_, _*logs out*_ or _*navigates away to a different route*_, his `last_seen` attribute is automatically saved in the **User-Auth-Service** database.
-Next time he comes back to the gameplay, the latter service calculates the time he spent away, then sends the result to the **Gameplay Service** which makes the appropriate offline calculation and sends the new gained offline capital to the frontend in the global state.
+Next time he comes back to the game, the latter service calculates the time he spent away, then sends the result to the **Gameplay Service** which makes the appropriate offline calculation and sends the new gained offline capital to the frontend in the global state.
 The report is then displayed to the user showing him how much more he gained while away.
 This is immediately added to his current capital.

   * When the user makes an upgrade, the **gameplay/client/src/components/dashboard/upgrades/Upgrade.json** component makes a request to the Gameplay backend server to apply the upgrade.
 What it does, is to just remove that ugrade from the list of upgrades in the backend.
-But at the same time it sends another asynchromous request for the the Business Model to apply the appropriate upgrade to the concerned business.
+But at the same time it sends another asynchromous request to the the Business Model to apply the appropriate upgrade to the concerned business.
 The same mechanism for hiring a manager is used when it comes to removing a manager from the database.

 ## How To Run The Sim-Game